SammiLucia here π

 . - Add the following to the file:

-<driconf> <device> <application name="Default"> <option name="vblank_mode" value="0" /> </application> </device> </driconf>
+<option name="vblank_mode" value="0" />

 - Reboot.

-π Using environment variables instead
+Using environment variables instead

 If you don't want to specify launch options for every single game you can put known safe options into /etc/environment